 For Government Of, By, and For The People

-American hegemony and "exceptionalism" has come under fire for a long time and criticism has increased during the last few decades, for good reason.
-However, even though in certain respects the American political economic system is flawed and in large part responsible for much of the world's problems, it can be fixed, America can become a good example to the world, and it can be a far better example than it has ever been.
+American hegemony and neo-imperialism have come under fire for a long time and criticism has increased during the last few decades, for good reason.
+However, even though in certain very crucial respects the American political economic system is deeply flawed, corrupt and in large part responsible for much of the world's problems, it can be fixed, and America can become a good example to the world.

-That, in fact, is why the Founding Fathers wisely built in a provision in Article 5 of the Constitution, to enable us, the people, to establish new or revised amendments to alter and reform our government whenever it no longer serves in our best interests.
+That, in fact, is why the Framers wisely built in a provision in Article 5 of the Constitution, to enable us, the people, to establish new or revised amendments to alter and reform our government whenever it no longer serves in our best interests.
 And again, they made it very clear that it is our right and duty to do so.

 That should have been done long ago, and it has become increasingly imperative because America is deeply divided, polarized and in conflict because of partisan politics.
 And even though partisan politicians claim that if you vote for them and their party they will serve everyone, it is not true.
 They are partisans, and while they suit themselves and their partisan political party, in recent decades both major parties have increasingly served the interests of the wealthiest few and their giant banks, corporations, financial institutions and industries, while paying lip service to serving "all the people."

-Here is a truth Americans need to face: Partisans perpetuate the division, and a nation divided against itself cannot stand.
+Here is a truth Americans need to face: A house and a nation divided against itself cannot stand.

-The whole partisan political system creates and perpetuate conflict, division and polarization, and it creates a presidential form of monarchy and a Congress that is more like an oligarchy and even a plutocracy than a representative legislative body.
+The partisan political system creates and perpetuates conflict, division and polarization, and it creates a presidential form of monarchy and a Congress that is more like an oligarchy and even a plutocracy than a representative legislative body.
 Consequently, America does not have government of, by, and for the people.
-The U.S. Government is of, by, and for the wealthy few, regardless of which party has majority.
+It has government of, by, and for the wealthy few, regardless of which party has majority.
 And America has yet to be truly united in common purpose, and it has yet to use the common wealth for the common good.